Meet The Vocal Gumbo Team

 Whether on her own highly-acclaimed albums, as a 25-year member of the beloved vocal group New York Voices, or as co-founder of two diverse and inventive supergroups, Moss and JaLaLa, singer/songwriter Lauren has always forged her own path as a performer, composer and improviser.
 With her latest, A Sleepin’ Bee on her own Dotted i Records, Kinhan once again steers herself in unexpected directions that is at once the first all-standards collection of her career, a loving tribute to legendary vocalist Nancy Wilson, and unmistakably a Lauren Kinhan album – with all the unique perspective and idiosyncratic personality that has come to imply.

 Prior to her life on then road, Laurie lived the dream in New York City and Chicago - working and playing in the theatre realm.
 She was last seen on stage as Barbara in "Night of the Living Dead: The Musical" at the Riverfront Playhouse.
-Her puppetry credits include Super Sprowtz live (Suzy Sweetie / Erica Eggplant) and Seemore's Playhouse (background / right hand).
-She's stage managed operas , children's shows, storefront productions, and while doing this, that and the other thing at a myriad of random temp & survival jobs.
+Her puppetry credits include Super Sprowtz live (Suzy Sweetie / Erica Eggplant) and PBS's Seemore's Playhouse (background characters / right hand - Seemore).
+She's worked on hundreds of productions - from operas to children's shows, storefront productions to Lincoln Center and absolutely loves bringng a story to life and connecting with an audience.